adamcooke/authie/README.md

 rake db:migrate
 ```

+**Note:** the way database migrations are handled has been changed between 1.x
+and 2.x.
+In 1.x, migrations were kept in the gem however in 2.x they are copied
+to your application's `db/migrate` folder.
+These two techniques are not compatible
+with each other.
+There is no clear upgrade path from 1.x to 2.x at present.

 ## Usage

 Authie is just a session manager and doesn't provide any functionality for your authentication or User models.
 Your `User` model should implement any methods needed to authenticate a username & password.